 5 years of experience, mainly on enterprise-facing software using Lean/Agile methodologies.
 Strengths include writing and generative research.
 Primary areas of interest related to UX: accessibility, change management, and technology acceptance vs. refusal.

 About me.
 I love listening to people and learning what makes them tick, what they want to do, and how the technology they’ve got stands in their way.
 I can write, sketch, and even make movies about ideas for getting people past their technological hurdles.
-And things click when I’m working closely with engineers to build those ideas into reality.
+And things click when I’m working closely with administrators and engineers to build those ideas into reality.
 I’m a UX researcher and this is my dream job.

 Monday is my favorite day of the week but outside of work I enjoy recording my own music and hobbling things together out of wood.
 I read and write a lot of different kinds of things.
 And as much as possible, I spend time outdoors with my wife and kids.